POWs Left Behind in Laos and Vietnam – What happened to these People?

 For what it’s worth, I believe many were held, possibly at first by oversight, and then intentionally, as bargaining chips for war reparations negotiations.

-When they failed to take place with a clearly disinterested US government, the remaining POWs were kept and put to work for a while, before being quietly killed in the late 1980s or early 1990s, as the US made approaches to the Vietnamese government about normalising relations with them.
+When they failed to take place with a clearly disinterested US government, the remaining POWs were kept and put to work for a while, and some high-intelligence-value POWs may have been trafficked to Russia, before they were all quietly killed in the late 1980s or early 1990s, as the US made approaches to the Vietnamese government about normalising relations with them.

-It’s not a pleasant thought, but it’s one I explore further in my novel, BACK.
+It’s not a pleasant thought, but it’s one I explore further in my novel, BACK, which deals with the possibility that some POWs may have survived their captivity, deep within the Laotian jungle.

 © Peter Alan Lloyd